infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Just-Metadata** is a tool that gathers and analyzes metadata about IP addresses.
 It attempts to find relationships between systems within a large dataset. https://github.com/ChrisTruncer/Just-Metadata
 * **typofinder** a finder of domain typos showing country of IP address. https://github.com/nccgroup/typofinder
 * **pwnedOrNot** is a python script which checks if the email account has been compromised in a data breach, if the email account is compromised it proceeds to find passwords for the compromised account. https://github.com/thewhiteh4t/pwnedOrNot
+* **GitHarvester** This tool is used for harvesting information from GitHub like google dork. https://github.com/metac0rtex/GitHarvester

 ### Frameworks
 * **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php